 Audi e-tron Sportback reliability & safety

-The e-tron has been around for a couple of years, so the parts fitted to this Sportback model should be reliable
+The Audi e-tron has been around for a couple of years now, so the the technology underpinning this Sportback variant should be reliable

 |Euro NCAP||Adult protection||Child protection||Safety assist|